Bachelor of Environmental Science (Wildlife and Conservation Biology)

 Course overview

 This course focuses on developing real-world solutions to global wildlife and conservation issues.
-You will gain theoretical and practical experience in wildlife ecology, biodiversity, fire ecology and more.
+You will gain theoretical and practical experience in wildlife ecology, biodiversity, fire ecology, GIS and more.
 Develop practical skills through regular fieldwork and a yearly remote field studies camp.
-You will gain valuable industry experience that prepares you for your future career by completing work placements and work-integrated learning programs.
+Plus, industry placements and work integrated learning opportunities will help prepare you for your future career.

 Do you want to create a better world for future generations?

-If you’re passionate about the environment and wildlife, this course allows you to focus on real-world problem-solving and applied solutions to wildlife and conservation issues.
+If you’re passionate about the environment and wildlife, this course lets you focus on real-world problem-solving and applied solutions to wildlife and conservation issues.
 Throughout your studies, you'll acquire knowledge, skills and practical expertise in a range of areas, such as:

 - biodiversity